Sibanye-Stillwater kicks off R1.7bn fund with strategic stake in European battery Gigafactory - Miningmx

 No deal was imminent, he said.

-The seller Appian Capital Advisory, a UK fund, may progress a $1.2bn claim against Sibanye-Stillwater to court on the basis of “false, damaging and defamatory” allegations.
-Froneman said the two sides had “exchanged letters”.
+The seller Appian Capital Advisory, a UK fund, may progress a $1.2bn claim against Sibanye-Stillwater on the basis of “false, damaging and defamatory” allegations.
+Froneman confirmed the two sides had “exchanged letters”.

 “Most M&A transactions have a clause that if there’s a material adverse change or effect post the signing of agreement it’s your right as buyer to exit the transaction.
 That’s what happened.
 The geotechnical event we deemed as material,” said Froneman.